Author: James Cheef Wright

 What Repentance Is

-Repent on its own can sound like a complicated doctrine, when in fact it simply means to turn your heart from a sin-filled life to a righteous God-filled life.
+Repent on its own can sound like a complicated doctrine, when in fact, in its most basic form it simply means to turn your heart from a sin-filled life to a righteous God-filled life.
+For example, the word translated as repent in Mark 1:15, in the original Greek is metanoeó.
+Metanoeó means to think differently after, or after a change of mind.
 But it is not as simple as merely saying with your mouth that you are changing your ways.
 Repentance is a deeply profound transformation that begins deep within your heart and manifests in your thoughts, actions, words, and deeds — because it is rooted in genuine regret for your sins against God.
-Those who say “people don’t change”, yet claim to be God-fearing Christians, have not yet experienced true repentance.
-This is true because God has declared that all have sinned, and if you have not repented you cannot understand what happens when God changes you.

 So many aspects of a righteous walk with Christ and an intimate relationship with God depends on a heart that has repented.
 Leaving the past behind, moving from the natural to the spiritual, being born again, and recognizing that you are the Temple of God with His Spirit dwelling within — all of theses begin with a repentant heart.